Berkeley-BORIS/BORIS_Code/README.md

 notes on structure:
 ===================

-subj: a participant in the study
+**subj**: a participant in the study

+kre, sah, tki

-session: a single recording session
+**session**: a single recording session

+cafe, inside, nearwork, outside1, outside2

-task: a subset of time within a session during which a particular task was performed
+**task**: a subset of time within a session during which a particular task was performed

 setting up Python environment:
 ===================